-34.3% of respondents in Kazakhstan have been approached to consider fixing the result of a match, whlist in Greece almost every third player (30.3%).
+34.3% of respondents in Kazakhstan have been approached to consider fixing the result of a match, whilst in Greece almost every third player (30.3%).

 Er, what’s going on with the numbers in Romania?

 From the 100 Romanian players who responded to the survey, not a single one admitted he was contacted for fixing matches.
-Moreover, not a single player was aware about match fixing in their league.
+Moreover, not a single player was aware of match-fixing in their league.

 This, at a time when only 8 clubs in the Romanian top tier were paying wages on time (or even close to on time), indicates that either Romanian footballers are completely oblivious to their surroundings or a serious coverup is occurring.